|Name} Hancock, Wilfred Charles (Bill)||Family History} Hancock|

 Wilfred was 5' 4" tall, had blue eyes, light complexion, and light brown hair.
 In his later years, his hair turned gray and he went bald on top.
 He also wore wire-rimmed bifocals.
 He was quiet and soft-spoken.

 In the 1930 U.S. census, Wilfred and Nora, both 37, were living at the Second Street address.
-Wilfred was still an electrician for a store.
-Their children were Leola, 7, Bee, 6, Warren, 4, and Ruth, 2.
-Also living with them was Nora's sister, Mildred Samuels, 23.
+Wilfred was still an electrician for a radio store.
+Their children were Leola, 18, Bee, 16, Warren, 14, and Ruth, 13.
 From 1922 through 1934, Wilfred was registered to vote as a Republican in the Carneros Precinct, Napa.
 From 1936 through 1944, he was registered as a Democrat in Precinct No. 9, Napa.

 In the 1940 U.S. census, Wilfred and Nora were still living on Second Street.
 By now their children had all moved on to other residences.
 Still an electrician, the census record reads "building inspector"?
 His income was $1,600 yearly and their home was valued at $1,500.